ademcayir/grunt-regex-replace/README.md

 #### replace property (substr | function)
 A string / regular expression pattern or function to replace the text content.
-For the replace function, values that match the parenthesized substring matches are passed as arguments
+For the replace function, values that match the parenthesized substring matches are passed as arguments.
+As extension, this.srcFile keep the file found with given regex.
 ```js
 {
     search: new RegExp(/(\w+)\s(\w+)/),